bhavesh0907/Cybersecurity-Threat-Detection-System-Using-Python---AI-ML/README.md

 # Run the system
 python main.py

-Usage
+Usage:
-Launch the System
+1.Launch the System
 python main.py

-Upload or specify a file for analysis.
+2.Upload or specify a file for analysis.

-The system extracts features and applies ML models to classify the file.
+3.The system extracts features and applies ML models to classify the file.

-View the threat classification results.
+4.View the threat classification results.

-Contributors
+Contributors:

 Bhavesh Mishra (Lead Developer)